mongodb/docs/source/includes/fact-read-concern-write-timeline.rst

    - Write\ :sub:`prev` is the previous write before Write\ :sub:`0`.

-   - No other writes have occured after Write\ :sub:`0`.
+   - No other writes have occurred after Write\ :sub:`0`.

 .. figure:: /images/read-concern-write-timeline.svg
    :alt: Timeline of a write operation to a three member replica set.